 If you're still using traditional on-prem storage but would like to migrate to the cloud, we recommend Snowflake.
 Snowflake offers many benefits, including everything in SQL, a standard programming language that most businesses will know.
 Data sharing, data security, and data governance are made easy.
 It uses a pay-as-you-go model to scale up or down as needed, saving you a lot of money.
 Compared to on-prem solutions, which require upfront costs and ongoing monitoring and maintenance, a cloud-based solution such as Snowflake requires zero upfront costs and no maintenance.
 That is all handled by Snowflake.
 It also has separate storage and computing, so processes that typically take hours now happen in seconds.

 For further reading, check out our post: Why We Chose Snowflake.

 6. Do you have the right tools, people, and processes to make sense of the data?

 Businesses strive to become increasingly data-driven, but investments are typically directed at the visible part of the iceberg — data analysis and data science, where value is realized through business intelligence practices.
 This often comes at the detriment of the data engineering foundations of the organization, leading to a very robust analytics platform generating wrong insights from bad data with high confidence.

 We are your data partners, taking on the many data engineering challenges to deliver curated and refined data that your team can then use to generate significant, reliable value for your business at an accelerated pace.
 We do this by building and managing automated data pipelines so that your data is centralized, cleaned, and modeled in alignment with your specific business requirements.

 From small to medium-sized businesses with fewer data sources to large enterprises facing big data challenges, our team of data engineers can deliver data you can trust.

-If you’re looking to become more data-driven, or you’re looking for a better solution to some of your data challenges, then let us know and we’d be happy to discuss them with you.
+If you're looking to become more data-driven or for a better solution to some of your data challenges, let us know, and we’d be happy to discuss them with you.